ds1425/darshana_shah/README.md

 - Tableau
 - SnapLogic
 - AWS Sagemaker

-### Key Roles
-- Senior Data Analyst at Adobe
-- Founder of Top 15 Women-Led Startup
-- Guest Speaker, Lecturer in AI & Data Science
-- AI Subject Matter Expert at TAFE NSW

-### Introduction
-I am a Data professional with a passion for enabling executive and senior management make powerful data-driven decisions.
-I am working as a Senior Data Analyst with Adobe for almost 3 years now.
-I am committed to fostering AI and data literacy through my role as a Guest Speaker and Lecturer at Australian universities.

 ## Education
 - M.S., AI & Data Science | The University of New South Wales (_May 2021_)